Last Updated on January 9, 2023

 It comes with two white LED 120mm intake fans in the front and it’s compatible with multiple radiators for liquid cooling.
 Though you’ll want to add in an exhaust fan to optimize cooling in general.

-It can fit GPUs up to 380mm long, there are two hard drive bays with an extra 2.5″ mount behind the motherboard tray and is a great choice when it comes to cable management.
+It can fit GPUs up to 380mm long, there are two hard drive bays with an extra 2.5″ mount behind the motherboard tray, and is a great choice when it comes to cable management.

 So in terms of what you’ll need for your build going forward, this case has quite a few good things going for it.

 It would have been nice to see extra hard drive bays and mounts but from a design standpoint, I can see why more couldn’t be added in.
-That design choice is what helps with the good cable management.
+That design choice is what helps with good cable management.

 There are plenty of color variations as well!
-It also comes in blue, red, grey and white.
+It also comes in blue, red, grey, and white.
 There is also a mini version if any of you were interested in doing a smaller build.

 Two USB ports are available on the front, one is USB 2.0 and the other is USB 3.0.
-My favorite parts about this case is the overall design to show off your build, the easy cable management involved and it having different variations.
+My favorite parts about this case are the overall design to show off your build, the easy cable management involved and it having different variations.

 5. NZXT H510 PC Case

 NZXT is a very reputable brand for PC components across the board.
 Their cases have been one of the more popular case choices with builders for a long time now and for good reason – they almost always have everything you need and then some when it comes to a simplistic case.